oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 This end point can be reached by writting "{web address of the serice}/api/analyze" and is a HTTP POST method.

 The end point recieves a request object containing a data set to be analyzed and the attribute type list of the data set.
-The end points returns a object containing a risk profile that describes the re-identification risk and distribution of risk in a data set.
+The end point returns an object containing a risk profile that describes the re-identification risk and distribution of risk in a data set.

 This end point creates a ARX data object with the data set and attribute type taken from the request object.
 This ARX data object is then analyzed against re-identification risk.
 After the analyzation process is done, a risk profile object containing a list of re-identification risk and destribution of risk is created and sent back as a response object.